 Remdesivir is shown to be the most promising antiviral drug against wide spectrum of RNA viruses including MERS and SARS‐Covin vitro and in vivo models (12, 13).
 This agent has also shown great efficacy against the Ebola virus and Marburg infection (14).It is a monophosphate prodrug that metabolized to an active C-adenosine nucleoside triphosphate analog which inhibits RNA‐dependent RNA polymerase (RdRp) proteins resulting in premature termination of viral RNA transcription (12).
 A preclinical study has demonstrated that a combination of remdesivir and chloroquine has effectively suppressed SARS‐Cov‐2 infection (15).
 Besides, successful case reports in the United States on COVID-19 patients demonstrated favorable results when they treated with remdesivir(16).

-Favipiravir has been approved to be effective in the treatment of influenza viruses’ subtypes and Ebola viruses It is a guanine analog prodrug and selectively inhibits RdRp, halting viral replication.
+Favipiravir has been approved to be effective in the treatment of influenza viruses’ subtypes and Ebola viruses.
+It is a guanine analog prodrug and selectively inhibits RdRp, halting viral replication.
 Recently, a randomized multicenter clinical trial compared the safety and efficacy of favipiravir with arbidol for treatment of COVID-19 hospitalized patients has exhibited that the clinical recovery results were about 56% in the arbidol group and 70% in the favipiravir one (P = 0.01) (17).
 Another clinical trial of hospitalized COVID-19 patients in Wuhan has indicated that the patients who received favipiravir tested negatively in 4 days only compared with the control group (11 days) and the symptoms of pneumonia were markedly diminished (18).
 Lately, several clinical trials have supported the use of favipiravir in the treatment of COVID-19 patients.

 Lopinavir/Ritonavir is a combination of antiretroviral protease inhibitors used with high specificity for the treatment of HIV.
 Ritonavir increases lopinavir half-life via the inhibition of cytochrome P450 (19).
 This combination has promising outcomes in treatment patients with SARS infection and MERS‐CoV infection and its efficacy have also been evaluated in combination with interferon-β (20).
 Several small case reports and retrospective, nonrandomized cohort studies of lopinavir/ritonavir have determined the direct effect of this combination when used in the treatment of COVID-19 patients (21).
 Lately, Cao et al. (22) accomplished a randomized open‐label clinical trial in 199 hospitalized patients with COVID-19 to compare the efficacy of the combination versus standard care for 14 days.
 In terms of clinical improvement and hospital discharge, there was no difference between this combination and standard care.
 Also, in viral clearance, no marked differences were observed.
 The most commonly used dose for this combination in the treatment of COVID-19 patients is 400mg/100mg twice daily for 14 days (22).
 A contemporary study has noticed that the efficacy of Remdesivir was superior to that ofLopinavir/Ritonavir (13).
 The clinical studies for the effectiveness of this combination in the treatment of COVID-19 patients is still controversial and further clinical trials are necessary to confirm its efficiency against SARS-COV2.